meilisearch/documentation/guides/advanced_guides/settings.md

 ## Attributes For Faceting

-Attributes used as facets.
+Faceted attributes are the attributes used as facets.
 They **must be declared at indexing time**.

 `attributesForFaceting=[<Attribute>, ...]`